AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

 **Scenario 2**

 You set the schedule frequency as 1 and the ping timeout as 60.
-Then, if your AEM Screens device does not ping between once at any particular time of the day, you receive an email notification that confirms device inactivity.
+Then, if your AEM Screens device does not ping at once at any particular time of the day, you receive an email notification that confirms device inactivity.